 Four essential outreach skills for putting a community engagement plan into action.

 After months—maybe years—of planning, research, building, and even growing a few extra gray hairs, your program is ready for your community.
-You’re certain that you’ve trained your community health team to keep people out of emergency rooms, lower their high blood pressure, control their diabetes, keep them safe from skin cancer.
-You’ve met all your grant objectives, you’re confident what you’ve created is destined to help, and your community is…silent.
+You’re certain that you’ve trained your community health team to get vaccinated against the coronavirus, keep people out of emergency rooms, lower their high blood pressure, control their diabetes, keep them safe from skin cancer.
+You’ve met all your grant objectives, you’re confident what you’ve created will help, and your community is…silent.

 What did you miss?

 Even the best programs can fail if no one knows about them.
 Keeping communities in better health begins with an outreach effort.
 All community health worker (CHW), care coordination or other health promotion teams should understand what outreach is and why it helps, so it pays to train them with the right skills to spread word about your programs and services.
 Outreach is an important element of any core competencies training plan.
 Don’t forget to download our free guide to state requirements for CHW certifications.

 What Is Community Outreach?

 Community outreach is the practice of offering education, planning, and support activities to community members.

 In terms of health, community outreach means connecting with community members to educate them about ways they can improve their health and the health of their family.